raphc43/App-context--bypass/README.md

-Enables WebView dubugging of hybrid apps.
+Enables WebView dubugging of hybrid apps (only for Android).